Skip to main content

 SonarQube step settings for STO scans

-The recommended workflow is to add a SonarQube step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is to add a SonarQube step to a Security or Build stage and then configure it as described below.

 A Docker-in-Docker background step is not required for this workflow.